 Creepy Crawlers

-Summer conjures up barbeques and picnics,
+Summertime involves barbeques and picnics,

-including camping and dogs fetching sticks.
+baseball games, swimming, and dogs fetching sticks.

-And pitching tents, sharing the ground with slugs,
+Pitching tents and sharing the ground with slugs,

 centipedes, and other assorted bugs.

-As twilight wains, female mosquitoes thirst
+As twilight wanes, female mosquitoes thirst

-for blood, vying for who will bite you first.
+for blood: vying for who will bite you first.

 And at sunset, as evening breezes warm,